 Breathing And Whole Health: Every Breath You Take

-By Georgianna Donadio, MSc, DC, PhD –whole health and breathing Most of us take our breathing and whole health for granted.
+By Georgianna Donadio, MSc, DC, PhD – Most of us take our breathing and whole health for granted.
 We generally do not think about how our amazing brain automatically regulates the most urgent and important bodily function we have.
 If we do not breathe, we do not live beyond a few short minutes.
 The ability to breathe and the quality of our breathing clearly has an important impact on our ability to live.
 It also expresses a great deal of information about the state of our nervous system and emotional health.

 Breathing And Emotional Health